kramfs/simple_cli_monitoring_utility/README.md

 # Background
-We have mock cloud service provider that features the following characteristics:
+We have a mock cloud service provider that features the following characteristics:

 1. Offers an API for fetching all running servers.
 Clients can access `/servers` to get a list of available running instances.